 A Portadown woman embroiled in an “unpleasant” neighbourly dispute has put her house up for sale in a bid to successfully appeal the sentence handed down earlier this month.

-Sixty-five-year-old Olive Cooke, of Clanbrassil Park, was given a suspended prison sentence and a four-year restraining order following a conviction for three counts of harassment at Craigavon Magistrates’ Court.
+Sixty-five-year-old Olive Cooke, of Clanbrassil Park, was given a conditional discharge and a 12-month restraining order [*updated below] following a conviction for three counts of harassment at Craigavon Magistrates’ Court.

 However, Cooke, who has lived at her address for 33 years, came to appeals court on Friday looking to reduce the severity of the sentence.